LyleScott/aws-cli-lambda/README.md

 > Yup, there's boto and a AWS SDK in most languages, but I needed the AWS CLI specifically.

+## TLDR

+The meat of "how to do this" is mostly:

+* [docker/build/Dockerfile#L7](docker/build/Dockerfile#L7)
+* [src/index.py](src/index.py)

+The rest is boiler plate to get it to "run" via command line args from an `aws lambda invoke`.

 ## Build/Deploy

 The build and deploy steps are done in Docker so files are compiled with an environment like where it will be deployed to.
 Assuming you've configured your `local.env`, just use `docker-compose` to kick off a build _and_ a deploy to AWS (SAM app).

-The meat of "how to do this" is mostly:

-* [docker/build/Dockerfile#L7](docker/build/Dockerfile#L7)
-* [src/index.py](src/index.py)

 ### Configure `docker/build/local.env`